jaredgendron/jaredgendron.github.io/_projects/IOSApplication.md

 ![Image](/assets/images/IOSApp/game.jpg)

-Understanding the significance of generating revenue, we strategically integrated micro-transactions within the game, allowing users to purchase new levels or additional in-game content, thereby enhancing user engagement and monetization opportunities.
+Understanding the significance of generating revenue, we strategically integrated micro-transactions within the game design, this would allow users to purchase new levels or additional in-game content, thereby enhancing user engagement and monetization opportunities.
 Additionally, we proactively considered the inclusion of advertisements at appropriate intervals to strike a balance between ensuring a seamless user experience and creating opportunities for ad revenue.

 ![Image](/assets/images/IOSApp/menu.jpg)